RedHatGov/ocp4-disconnected/docs/bundle_content.md

 > a volume in your `podman run` (as seen below) to `/mnt/data` to ensure your
 > data persists.

-The information that we need to give the tool is the OpenShift version to download content for and our pull secret from above.
-The pull secret only needs to be specified on the first run as it will be saved and used for future runs.
+The information that we need to give the tool is:

+- The OpenShift version to download content for, and
+- Our pull secret from above.
+The pull secret only needsto be specified on the first run as it will be saved and used for future runs.

 If you do not specify the OpenShift version when prompted, it will default to the latest stable version.
 You can also specify the version in the format of